sasagawa888/eisl/documents/VERFICATION.md

 object-test.lsp
 predicate-test.lsp
 symbol-test.lsp
+char-test.lsp
+string-test.lsp
+```
 They are sets of test code to test for ISLisp standard compatibility.
-```

 # Acknowledgment
 I am referring to this code.
 I would like to thank the development members of OKI-ISLisp.